Ivo Simović

-Ivo Simović (Иво Симовић; born January 5, 1979) is a Serbian professional basketball coach, currently an assistant coach for the UCLA Bruins of the Pac-12 Conference.
+Ivo Simović (Иво Симовић; born January 5, 1979) is a Serbian professional basketball coach who is an assistant coach for the Toronto Raptors of the National Basketball Association (NBA).

 Coaching career

 Simović began his coaching career in 2001 with the Crvena zvezda youth system in Belgrade.
 During his time at the Zvezda, they won the 2004 National Championship and were runner-up in his final season in 2007.

-NBA

 Simović spent two summers working as an assistant coach with the San Antonio Spurs during 2013 NBA Summer League and 2014 NBA Summer League season.
 He earned an NBA Championship ring from the team after the Spurs won the 2014 title.

-NCAA assistant coach (2015–present)
+NCAA assistant coach (2015–2023)

-Simović joined the Hartford Hawks coaching staff prior to the 2015-16 season as an assistant coach.
+Simović joined the Hartford Hawks coaching staff prior to the 2015–16 season as an assistant coach.
 He was promoted to associate head coach in November 2016.

 On June 5, 2017, Simović was named an assistant coach for the Charlotte 49ers of the Conference USA.

-On June 10, 2022, Simović was named an assistant coach for UCLA Bruins of the Pac-12 Conference, under head coach Mick Cronin.
+On June 10, 2022, Simović was named an assistant coach for UCLA Bruins of the Pac-12 Conference, under head coach Mick Cronin, for the 2022–23 season.